 During a rough day of filming, Producer Dean Devlin noticed most of the extras looking tired and stressed from doing several takes, while wearing heavy costumes in the one hundred degree South Carolina heat.
 During a break, Devlin suggested to Mel Gibson that he recite his famous "freedom" speech from Braveheart (1995) to cheer them up.
 Gibson got on a horse and proceeded to give the speech, which he still had memorized, boosting their morale.

-In addition to Marion, Mel Gibson's character is also based on the life of South Carolina militia leader General Andrew Pickens.
-Pickens had his estate torched and lost a son before he went back into action and led the militia forces at Cowpens.
+In addition to Francis Marion, a.k.a.
+The Swamp Fox, Mel Gibson's character is also based on the life of South Carolina militia leader General Andrew Pickens.
+Pickens had his estate torched, and lost a son, before he went back into action and led the militia forces at Cowpens.

-Among the American cavalry officers who participated in the real Battle of Cowpens was Lt.
-Col. William Washington - General George Washington's cousin, who went Mano-a-Mano with Banastre Tarleton in a saber clash.
+Among the American cavalry officers, who participated in the real Battle of Cowpens, was Lieutenant Colonel William Washington - General George Washington's cousin, who went man-to-man with Banastre Tarleton in a saber clash.

-The character of Col. Tavington is loosely based on Col. Banastre Tarleton, who was Cornwallis's cavalry commander.
-Col. Tarelton had a bad reputation, but some say he was not nearly as cold-hearted and evil as the fictitious Col. Tavington (though many historians portray them equally).
+The character of Colonel Tavington is loosely based on Colonel Banastre Tarleton, who was Cornwallis' cavalry commander.
+Colonel Tarelton had a bad reputation, but some say he was not nearly as cold-hearted and evil as the fictitious Colonel Tavington (though many historians portray them equally).
 In the movie, Colonel Tavington died at the end of the Battle of Cowpens.
-The real Banastre Tarleton lived to grow old until 1833, became a general and even served in the British Parliament.
+The real Banastre Tarleton lived to grow old until 1833, became a General, and even served in the British Parliament.